-Mark is the Head of the Construction and Technology Team at Devonshires and advises on all aspects of construction law with a particular emphasis on contentious work.
-Mark has a wide client base and he regularly acts for Registered Providers, Local Authorities and Private Companies throughout the United Kingdom.
+Mark is the Head of the Construction, Technology and Procurement Team at Devonshires and advises on all aspects of construction law with a particular emphasis on contentious work.
+Mark has a wide client base and he regularly acts for public bodies, housing developers, Local Authorities and contractors throughout the United Kingdom.

 Mark is a leading construction lawyer and represents clients at adjudication, arbitration and in litigation in the Technology and Construction Court.
 The vast majority of this work includes prosecuting or defending claims for time, quality and money.